Quadtree/ds2cc/README.md

 Right click on the project and go to Google -> GWT Compile.
 Accept the defaults and compile.

+Right click on the build.xml file and select Run As -> Ant Build.

 Run the project as a Google Web Application.
 Follow the link in the console to open it in a browser.
 You may also need the GWT dev plugin in the browser.

 Installing Data
 ===
-Once the dev version is running on your machine, go to http://127.0.0.1:8888/TSVImporter.html?gwt.codesvr=127.0.0.1:9997
+Once the dev version is running on your machine, go to http://127.0.0.1:8888/importer/xml

-Copy the contents of rawdata/data1.tsv into the box and select "Begin Upload"
+Select the rawdata/data1.xml file and select "Submit"